smithlamar/docker-helpers/kafka/developer-mode/README.md

 `docker exec -it kafka kafka-topics --describe --zookeeper zookeeper:2181 --topic quick-test-topic`

-Start a consumer to receive our test message we will send on quick-test-topic `docker exec -it kafka kafka-console-consumer --bootstrap-server kafka:9092 --topic quick-test-topic`
+Start a consumer to receive our test message we will send on quick-test-topic `docker exec -it kafka kafka-console-consumer --bootstrap-server localhost:9092 --topic quick-test-topic`

 Start a producer we can use to send a test message by running:
-`kafka-console-producer --broker-list kafka:9092 --topic client`
+`docker exec -it kafka kafka-console-producer --broker-list localhost:9092 --topic client`

 #### Stopping and Cleanup
 To stop the containers but keep any data and topics you've created run: